Final report for NCWI19-001

 (Short term) Nine Wisconsin agricultural educators and one graduate student attended regional Beginning Farmer Training.

-(Intermediate) Work has begun on an updated Extension website of resources for beginning farmers.
+(Intermediate) In 2019 work began on an updated Extension website of resources for beginning farmers.
 A list serve of 30 educators interested in working with beginning farmers has been established, and has resulted in potential collaboration on a Beginning Farmer or Rancher Development grant proposal.

 Agricultural educators will acquire the knowledge they need to help farmers transition to organic, respond to climate change, increase food sovereignty, and adopt other sustainable practices.